amdeb/amdeb-doc/Project Management/2014/2014-master-plan.md

 Implement Amazon Integration -- a minimum viable product

+The development order of features are as the following:

+* __Product Synchronization__: When a user creates/edit/delete a product,
+the product data is automatically synchronized in all marketplaces.
+The product data includes all product attributes such as size, description, keyword, inventory and price.
+Product images are also synchronized.
+It is a one-way synchronization that goes from Odoo database to all marketplaces.

+* __Order Synchronization__: When an order is placed or cancelled in a marketplace, the order data is pulled from a marketplace and a new order is created in Odoo database.
+The order data include product id (UPC code or SKU), quantity, price, customer data, shipping address etc. The inventory data is updated with the order data.

+* __Shipment Synchronization__: When an order is shipped, the shipment information is synchronized to the order's marketplace.

+* __Product return synchronization__: When an order is returned, refund the customer.

 #### Nov.
 2014  to Dec.
 2014

 Implement eBay Integration -- a minimum viable product Pilot test in one customer site

+The tasks are the same four synchronization as Amazon integration.